ktaylor63/southeast/site/content/our-services/fire.md

     alt: 'A USFWS firefighter keeps a close eye on a prescribed fire'
     caption: 'USFWS firefigher Brian Pippin watches over a prescribed fire at St. Marks National Wildlife Refuge.
 Photo by Jennifer Hinckley, USFWS.'
 tags:
-    - 'prescribed fire'
+    - 'Prescribed Fire'
-    - 'land management'
+    - 'Land Management'
-    - 'national wildlife refuges'
+    - 'National Wildlife Refuges'
-updated: 'September 27th, 2016'
+updated: 'January 26th, 2017'
 ---

 For thousands of years, fire has influenced the southeastern landscape.
 Today, a broad range of plants, animals and their habitats have developed a harmonious relationship with fire.